 Note: When using conditions that require a change from "Match Any" to "Match All" the following warning will appear:

-There are five main actions that can be set:
+There are six main actions that can be set:

 Just like with Pop Up Messages, the Subject and Email Body field can be prefilled with the fields offered or the administrator can create a custom message.

 |Webhook Notifications||Webhooks allow administrators to integrate ActivTrak alarms into other applications such as Slack or Zapier.
 Simply plug in the URL generated by the destination application and any additional parameters if needed.|

 |Terminate||Activating the Terminate action on an Alarm tells the agent to close the application that triggered that alarm.
 Using the Facebook example from above, if a user were to open Facebook with this Alarm active, the browser would be closed immediately, including non-Facebook tabs the user may have been using.|

 |Alarm Risk Level||This allows administrators to assign a point value to certain alarms, making it easier to detect and quickly analyze certain behaviors.|

 7. Be sure to click the green Save button either at the top or bottom of the page!

 Alarms Based on System Events such as LOGON